← Back to 後漢書

 []

 The Great Preface to the Airs of the States says "Cricket" rebukes Duke Xi of Jin.
 His frugality failed to meet the measure of the rites."
 The ode reads: "Cease your lordly ease—mind the duties at home."
 Mao Heng glosses yi as 'excess.'
-Zheng Xuan adds: a ruler may enjoy himself, but not to dissipation; ritual must set the bounds.
+Zheng Xuan adds: "a ruler may enjoy himself, but not to dissipation; ritual must set the bounds."
 The Preface also says "The Mountain Elm" reproves Duke Zhao of Jin.
 He possessed talent but wasted it."
-The lines run: "You own teams and cars yet never drive them out."
+The lines run: "You own teams and cars yet never drive them out.
 When you are gone, others will take your joy."
-Thus Xi is warned against idle ease, Zhao mocked for never riding forth—the moral is that civil and martial virtue demand balance.
+This says that Duke Xi was warned through Taikang, and Duke Zhao was ridiculed for being unable to gallop and drive; it means that the civil and martial ways must be balanced.
 Read shu as ou (the tree name).

 15